BenoitBouillard/route-tiles/README.md

 Give a name and click on "Add" button.
 Then you can highlight previous route, rename, remove or download them.

-It is possible also to merge route with the "+" button:
+It is possible also to merge routes with the "+" button:
 1. select the first route
 1. select thee "+" button (it will highlight it)
 1. select the second route to add.
    It will add the second route to the first one and remove the second.
-   You can continue by adding a third route.
-1. deselect thee "+" button to exit the merge mode.
-   **Don't forget to exit merge mode** Otherwise, it will merge the next route you want to select.

 #### Missing tiles import